Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/test/README.md

 ## AAD based authentication

-Go through the following setup in order to correctly setup the AAD credentials for tests that require it.
+The following steps will help you setup the AAD credentials.

 ### Register a new application in AAD